 This course allows students to continue their study of horticulture and the green industry through extensive in-depth industry related experiences.
 It combines a diverse knowledge base and group of skills including aspects of plant science, environmental studies, art, construction and business which can be applied to indoor or outdoor settings.
 This class takes a "learn by doing" approach providing work experience opportunities in the program's landscape plant nursery, fruit orchard, commercial greenhouse and student-run garden store.
 Environmental Horticulture not only prepares students for careers in the nursery, landscaping and floral industries but enhances students' skills needed in green careers in environmental science, ecology and urban forestry.
 All students participate in leadership activities and career exploration.
 Individual student material costs may be applicable to this course.

-FLORAL DESIGN & MARKETING (CTE 007, 008)

-May not satisfy NCAA athletic eligibility or four-year college entrance requirements.
+FLORAL DESIGN & MARKETING (CTE 007, 008)OPEN TO:10, 11, 12One Semester or Full Year CoursePREREQUISITE:NoneCROSS CREDIT:Non-Lab ScienceMay not satisfy NCAA athletic eligibility or four-year college entrance requirements.